Information on Using E-Books and Databases

 • Remote access to beck-online

-If you are an academic staff member at the University of Mannheim, you can get a personal account with remote access to beck-online.
-Please fill in the relevant form.
+As an academic staff member of the University of Mannheim, you can apply for a personal account with remote access to beck-online.
+Please fill out the application form (PDF, 117 KB).

 Additional resources

-In addition to the higher education module (Hochschulmodul), these additional modules are currently available:
+In addition to the higher education module (Hochschulmodul), these additional resources are currently accessible:

 • beck-online.GROSSKOMMENTAR zum Zivilrecht (beckOGK)